 As you can see, a birth certificate is a necessary piece of documentation in a variety of scenarios.
 This is why it’s important to take action right away if yours is lost.

-If you’re wondering, What should I do if I lost my birth certificate, you’ve come to the right place.
+If you’re wondering, What to do if I lost my birth certificate?
+Well, you’ve come to the right place!
 GOV+ offers helpful information and assistance for navigating the complex world of vital records.
 Find resources, tips, and guidance on the steps to take after losing a birth certificate.

 Many individuals turn to us for assistance with obtaining vital records.
 One of the most common inquiries we get is, “What should I do if I lost my birth certificate?”